 All staff, will receive Level I Safeguarding training every three years in accordance with the requirements of HSCP.
+School staff were last trained face-to-face in April 2023.
 Staff are to required to complete an online update training unit at the beginning of each new academic year.
 New staff, temporary staff and volunteers will be trained either before they start or on their first day (or as soon as possible thereafter) by the DSL or external agency as part of their induction.
 Staff are reminded annually by the DSL or DDSL about the procedure for child protection and it forms part of the "induction of new staff" programme.